someretical/someretical.github.io/_posts/2024-01-10-diary-statistics.md

 The last image features the "pixels" which was the main feature which I wanted to add.
 Near new years every year, I see a few reddit posts where people have recorded their ratings for each day of the entire year.
 And that's the original reason I started using [MoodFlow](https://www.moodflow.co/).
 It'll pop up again.

-But then I moved to obsidian as it featured a better editor and I basically haven't touched the Theoretical Diary since.
+But then I moved to Obsidian as it featured a better editor and I basically haven't touched the Theoretical Diary since.
 A big part of the reason is that Theoretical Diary was based on the Qt framework and Obsidian is based on Electron and if it came to it I would rather work with webdev languages than wrangle C++ for a text editor.
 And since I would rather use Electron and Obsidian already exists, there was very little resistance to me adopting it.
 It's a pretty well polished application.

 The next visualisation I made was using Veusz.
 However, I had to first generate the data in CSV format which could be read by it.
 So I wrote up this script real quick to do that.